 2. Take Care of Common Areas

-Maybe you can’t control how tenants live and behave in their apartments.
-Yet, you can still be in control of the common areas you share with them.
+Maybe you can’t control how tenants live and behave in their apartments, says Sterling Property Solutions, but you can still be in control of the common areas you share with them.
 Keep all common rooms clean and make sure they are free from debris and trash.
 Vacuum or sweep twice a week.

 3. Get Rid of Standing Water in Your Yard and Home